rdmorganiser/rdmo-merge/README.md

 1. Please create additonal backups of all relevant data, this is a rather complicated process.
 Things can go wrong.

 2. Create fixture dumps for both instances.
 Remember the instances need to be fully upgraded to the latest version.
+The following commands need to be executed in the `rdmo-app` directory of the primary and secondary instance.

     ```bash
     (env) ~/rdmo-primary$ ./manage.py dumpdata > primary.json